Victoria Calvert: Federal judicial service

 On September 30, 2021, President Joe Biden nominated Calvert to serve as a United States district judge of the United States District Court for the Northern District of Georgia.
 President Biden nominated Calvert to the seat vacated by Judge Thomas W. Thrash Jr., who assumed senior status on May 8, 2021.
 On December 1, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was later renominated the same day.
 On January 20, 2022, her nomination was reported out of committee by a 13–9 vote.
-On March 16, 2022, the United States Senate invoked cloture on her nomination by a 52–46 vote.
+On March 16, 2022, the Senate invoked cloture on her nomination by a 52–46 vote.
 On March 22, 2022, her nomination was confirmed by a 50–46 vote.
 She received her judicial commission on April 5, 2022.
-She is the second Black female judge on the U.S. District Court for the Northern District of Georgia.
+She became the second Black female judge on the U.S. District Court for the Northern District of Georgia.